mirae-Jo/FanLetter/README.md

-# Fan Letter Website to New Jeans
+# Fan Letter Website for New Jeans

 ## branch